Table of Contents In this article

 Cons

-• Scams: Just as there are plenty of legitimate reverse mortgage offers, there also many illegal scams out there.
-If you believe you’ve come across a reverse mortgage scam, alert your lender and file a complaint with the Federal Trade Commission and your state Attorney General’s office.
+• Scams: Just as there are plenty of legitimate reverse mortgage offers, there are also many illegal scams.
+If you’ve encountered a reverse mortgage scam, alert your lender and file a complaint with the Federal Trade Commission and your state Attorney General’s office.
 Follow these tips from the FBI to avoid reverse mortgage scams.

-• Borrowing against equity: When you take out a reverse mortgage, you’re borrowing against the equity you’ve likely worked hard to obtain.
-This may impact not only your retirement funds, but your ability to obtain other loans.
+• Borrowing against equity: When you take out a reverse mortgage, you’re borrowing against the equity you’ve likely worked hard to obtain and taking on more debt.
 It also leaves fewer assets for your heirs.

 • You’ll owe more over time: That’s because the interest on your loan adds up over time.
 And interest rates may change.
 Most reverse mortgages have variable interest rates.